 Having a review and control system set up helps to minimise and automate certain steps in business.
-Companies need to make sure that the system is scalable as the business grows, and a formalised framework needs to be in place to ensure that this process goes smoothly.
+However, companies need to make sure that the system is scalable as the business grows, and a formalised framework needs to be in place to ensure that this process goes smoothly.

 This course breaks it down into four parts:

-(4) How to apply it to new market entry
+(4) How to apply it to a new market entry

-Before organisations begin systemising their business, it is important to identify your business's organisational and leadership structures.
+Before organisations begin systemising their business, it is important to identify their organisational and leadership structures.
 This understanding will facilitate the establishment of the framework by laying down the responsibilities of each department.

 Having identified your organisational structure, businesses can then identify the optimal way to systemise after learning its benefits.
-The advantages of business systemisation go even further by applying your market entry strategy to new markets.
+The advantages of business systemisation go even further by applying your market entry to a new market.

 In this course,

-01. Understand the Purpose of Business Systems to Avoid Common Mistakes
+01. Understand the Purposes of Business Systems to Avoid Common Mistakes

 Building a strong understanding of systems mapping will enable you to chart the elements and relationships that compose any system you're dealing with and offer an unconventional insight into how it looks in space, how it behaves in time, and what it affects.
 In addition, understanding its purpose will better enable you to identify the pitfalls that business owners are susceptible to and learn how to avoid them.